selfyk/selfyk/README.md

 - 👀 I’m interested in Art & Graphic Design
 - 🌱 I’m currently learning on preparing better work resume
 - 💞️ I’m looking to collaborate on Portofolio
-- 📫 How to reach me Instagram: @selfy_k
+- 📫 Reach me on Instagram: @selfy_k

 <!---
 selfyk/selfyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.